 I haven’t got a thermometer – can I still make this?

-- For 140Oc – first time you fry the chips: Takes about 5 mins on a medium/high temperature for 1 litre of oil to get to140Oc.
-You’re looking for a little sizzle when you put one in to test it.
-When cooking them, if you haven’t got a thermometer Id suggest you keep an eye on their colour, rather than my time guidance.
-Don’t worry too much – chips can be very forgiving!
+- For 140oC – first time you fry the chips: Takes about 5 mins on a medium/high temperature for 1 litre of oil to get to140oC.
+Test a chip to check the temperature – you’re looking for a little sizzle (no sizzle = oil isnt hot enough) but it shouldn’t go instantly brown (too hot!).
+When cooking them, I’d suggest you keep an eye on their colour rather than my time guidance.
+You want them to go slightly golden.
+Don’t worry too much… chips can be very forgiving!

 - For 180oC – fish and second time you fry the chips: Takes about 3-5mins at a medium temperature to increase from 140-180Oc.
 Drop a tsp of batter into the oil – you’re looking for a sizzle again – slightly more aggressive than last time but the batter shouldn’t go brown within a few seconds of being in the oil.
 If it does, turn down the heat a little and wait a few mins.